deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 ---
-title: "Conventional Commit and Comment messages"
+title: "Communicate intent more effectively with Conventional Commit and Comment messages"
 permalink: /2022-01-23-Conventional-Commit-and-Comment-messages/
 #date: 2099-01-15T00:00:00-06:00
 #last_modified_at: 2099-01-22T00:00:00-06:00